sillelien/rendercat-example/README.md

 Rendercat Simple Example
 ========================

-An example of using http://github.com/neilellis/rendercat - in this example we build a very, very simple snapshot service.
+An example of using http://github.com/neilellis/rendercat - in this example we build a very, very simple snapshot example.

-Run this yourself locally using:
+To try it out just visit http://rendercat-example-1.neilellis.cont.tutum.io/ .
+Or run it yourself locally using:

 ```bash
 docker run -t -i -p 8080:80  neilellis/rendercat-example